nupurbaghel/MUSA_Final_Project/README.md

 Questions to prepare for Friday Nov 20th.

 What is the use case?
+- To predict the metro train delays in and around NYC to help commuters travel reliably and efficient train scheduling.

 How could data make a difference in answering this question?
 Do you have a sense for the business as usual decision making?
+-

 What datasets have you identified to help you answer this question?
+- The dataset consists of past train delays for the NJ train line.
+We plan to include census data to account for socio-economic factors.

 What kind of model would you build and what is the dependent variable?
+- Linear regression model trained on the family of poisson distributioins.
+The dependent variable is the delay (in minutes) variable.

 How will you validate this model (cross-validation & goodness of fit metrics that relate to the business process)?
+- We will perform cross-validation across time (per hour) and analyse the MAE.

 How do you think that stakeholders would want to consume this data?
+- Both people and the service providers will benefit from this.
+The analysis will help compare the performances of each of the lines/providers.
+This will help users make informed choices and the service providers give a better experience to the commuters.

 What are the use cases for your app and what should the app do?
+- The app will give probable dalay estimates based on different factors like time, location, day of the week and line type.
+This will helps travellers plan their trip more efficiently.
+The same can be used by the servive providers to see how their trains are performing and try to overcome factors that cause delays that may affect their revenue.